-- 14.01 Sick leave is defined as absence because of an employee's illness or injury, or absence because of quarantine through exposure to contagious disease, or absence for which compensation under the Worker's Safety and Insurance Act, is not payable where such absence prevents the employee from performing the essential duties of their job. - 14.02 Upon completion of their probationary period, employees are eligible for sick leave with pay for periods up to fifteen (15) weeks at full pay during unavoidable absence due to illness or injury.
-Employees shall be eligible for up to three (3) days of sick leave during the probationary period. - 14.03 When an employee is unable to report to work due to illness or injury, the supervisor must be notified promptly at least two hours in advance of the scheduled start time if possible.
+14.01 Sick leave is defined as absence because of an employee's illness or injury, or absence because of quarantine through exposure to contagious disease, or absence for which compensation under the Worker's Safety and Insurance Act, is not payable where such absence prevents the employee from performing the essential duties of their job.

+- 14.02 Sick leave days are accumulated (after completion of an employee's probationary period) at a rate of one (1) day for every one (1) month of service up to a maximum of twelve (12) days each year up to the year ending June 30.
+The University will allow the accumulation of sick days for carry forward into the next year to a maximum of seventy-five (75) days of sick leave.
+During their probationary period, employees are eligible for three (3) sick days. - 14.03 The University will provide a short term disability plan that pays eighty-five (85) percent of the employee's normal weekly earnings for up to fifteen (15) weeks.
+In order to qualify for the benefit, employees must submit the completed designated application form after one (1) day on the short-term disability plan.
+The plan will pay benefits beginning on the first working day of hospitalization as an in-patient or the fourth working day of absence due to illness or injury.
+Employees are required to use accumulated sick leave days during the three (3) days waiting period. - 14.04 For continuing part-time employees working twenty-four (24) hours or less, sick days accumulate as follows: one (1) day per hundred and seventy-three (173) hours worked for hourly staff; one hundred and forty-seven (147) hours worked for salaried staff.
+Casual employees are not covered by this Article. - 14.05 When an employee is unable to report to work due to sickness or injury, the supervisor must be notified promptly at least two hours in advance of the scheduled start time if possible.
 Employees who are scheduled to work a morning shift will make every effort to inform the supervisor the evening before if they will be unable to work the following day due to sickness or injury.
-Employees will also inform the supervisor as early as possible of the probable date when that employee is able to return to work. - 14.04 The Union agrees that the University will retain any EIC premium reduction related to the sick leave plan. - 14.05 An employee who is on sick leave for a period of more than seven (7) working days is required to provide supporting medical documentation.
-If the employee provides supporting medical documentation that is unsatisfactory to the University, the University will notify the employee and may contact the physician to obtain additional information with the written consent of the employee.
-The University may contact the physician either directly or through a health care professional.

-- 14.06 If the University requests further medical documentation, the University shall cover the cost of the additional documentation. - 14.07 If the University is still not satisfied, it will contact the Union and inform the Union about why the information is unsatisfactory.
+Employees will also inform the supervisor as early as possible of the probable date when that employee is able to return to work.

+- 14.06 Employees shall be permitted to top up the short term disability plan with their accumulated sick days to a maximum of one hundred percent (100%) of their pre sick leave regular earnings. - 14.07 The Union agrees that the University will retain any EIC premium reduction related to the sick leave plan. - 14.08 If the employee provides a report that is unsatisfactory to the University, the University will notify the employee and may contact the physician to obtain additional information with the written consent of the employee.
+The University may contact the physician either directly or through a health care professional. - 14.09 If the employee provides a properly completed short term disability application form or return to work form and the University requests further medical documentation to support the short term disability claim, the University shall cover the cost of the additional documentation. - 14.10 If the University is still not satisfied, it will contact the Union and inform the Union about why the information is unsatisfactory.
 If the University requests that the employee be assessed by an independent medical examiner and the Union agrees to an independent medical examination, such agreement not to be unreasonably withheld, the Union will cooperate with the University to facilitate the independent medical examination.